playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

 > Huh, so you can use Angular without Zone.js, but the developer experience suffers; interesting.
 >
-> But wait, we're not explicitly calling `ngZone.run` inside of our `changeName` method, how does it call Zone.js to trigger Angular's `tick`?
+> But wait, we're not explicitly calling `ngZone.run` inside of our `changeName` method; how does it call Zone.js to trigger Angular's `tick`?

 Our `changeName` method is able to trigger Angular's `tick` thanks to something called a "monkey-patch".